 Bolivia's exports are heavily dependent on primary commodities, like natural gas, gold, zinc ores and other mineral products as well as agricultural products like nuts, quinoa, and soybean products.

-Bolivia is a resource rich economy and can benefit from a favourable climate for agricultural production and large mineral reserves.
-For example, Bolivia possesses the world's largest lithium reserves as well as considerable deposits of zinc, silver, lead, tin, and gold.
+Bolivia is a resource rich economy and benefits from a favourable climate for agricultural production and large mineral reserves.
+Bolivia possesses the world's largest lithium reserves as well as considerable deposits of zinc, silver, lead, tin, and gold.
 Furthermore, Bolivia is the world’s largest producer and exporter of Brazil nuts, the second largest exporter of quinoa and also contributes significantly to the world market’s supply of soybeans.

-Regional trade with its neighbouring countries - Brazil and Argentina - accounts for almost 25% of Bolivia's total trade.
-These two countries are the most important destination for Bolivia's export products, while most of the country's imports (16%) originate from China.
+Trade with its regional partners - Brazil, Argentina, Peru, Colombia and Chile - accounted for more than 40% of Bolivia's total trade in 2023.
+Brazil and India are the most important destination for Bolivia's export products, while most of the country's imports (21%) originated from China in 2023.

 Bolivia's economy is based on the country's substantial resources, both mineral and natural.
 Bolivia has substantial petroleum and natural gas reserves and good conditions for agricultural activities including forestry and fishing.
 The main cash crops are Brazilian nuts and soybeans.
 The industrial sector remains small and mainly focusses on the processing of the mineral and agricultural products.
 Other industries include the manufacturing of textiles from locally grown cotton and alpaca wool as well as the manufacturing of gold jewellery.

-Bolivia's total trade with the EU amounted to € 1.403 million in 2021.
-With a share of almost 8,5 % in Bolivia's total trade, the EU is the fifth most important trading partner.
+Bolivia's total trade with the EU amounted to € 1.6 billion in 2023.
+With a share of 7.8% in Bolivia's total trade, the EU is the fourth most important trading partner.
+As an export market, the EU is ranked eighth, with a share of 6.0% in 2023.

 Bolivia's economy can be considered highly vulnerable and lies noticeably below the threshold of 7.4%.
 In 2019, Bolivia's vulnerability score stood at 0.1%.
 This also relates to Bolivia's rather low degree of diversification, which stood at 94.7% (2019).
 The minimum threshold currently stands at 75%.

-A relatively small share of Bolivia's current exports to the EU are eligible for tariff reductions under the GSP.
+A relatively small share of Bolivia's exports to the EU in 2023 were eligible for tariff preferences under the GSP+.

-During the last decade the Plurinational State of Bolivia (Bolivia) has made important efforts in fighting poverty and improving access to education, health care, food, and housing.
+During the last decade Bolivia has made important efforts in fighting poverty and improving access to education, health care, food, and housing.
 Nevertheless, the COVID-19 pandemic exposed structural weaknesses and the fragility of the achieved progress, notably for indigenous communities and people living in remote areas which were particularly affected in terms of access to food, medicines, and government aid.

 Human rights: strengthen the institutional framework